raspberrypi/documentation/hardware/camera/README.md

 ## HQ Camera IR Filter transmission information

-The HQ Camera uses a Hoya CM500 Infrared filter.
-It's transmission characteristics are as represented in the following graph.
+The HQ Camera uses a Hoya CM500 infrared filter.
+Its transmission characteristics are as represented in the following graph.

 ![CM500 Transmission Graph](./hoyacm500.png)